 11.21.6.4.8.1 General

+Change Subclause 11.21.6.4.8.1 as follows:

 As stated in 11.21.6.1.3 (Passive TB ranging), the passive TB ranging mode is a variant of the TB ranging mode.
 In all aspects, except where explicitly stated differently, the passive TB ranging mode, its protocols, procedures, components, and definitions follow the rules for TB ranging mode.

 In particular the measurement exchanges for passive TB ranging follows the rules and procedures described in 11.21.6.4.3 (TB ranging measurement exchange), with subclauses, unless explicitly stated otherwise.

 In passive TB ranging, the RSTA shall transmit the Passive Sounding Ranging Trigger frame instead of the Sounding Ranging Trigger frame.
-Upon receiving of the Passive Sounding Ranging Trigger frame, if the bandwidth indicated by the frame is less than or equal to 160 MHz, the ISTA shall respond with an HE Ranging NDP instead of an HE TB Ranging NDP; if the bandwidth indicated by the frame is equal to 320 MHz, the ISTA shall respond with an EHT Ranging NDP instead of an EHT TB Ranging NDP; see 11.21.6.4.8.3 (Passive TB ranging measurement sounding phase) for further details.
+Upon receiving of the Passive Sounding Ranging Trigger frame, the ISTA shall respond with an HE Ranging NDP instead of an HE TB Ranging NDP (or respectively an EHT Ranging NDP instead of an EHT TB Ranging NDP); see 11.21.6.4.8.3 (Passive TB ranging measurement sounding phase) for further details.

 Furthermore, the RSTA shall broadcast two frames, the Primary and Secondary RSTA Broadcast Passive TB Ranging Measurement Report frames containing measurement data and related information; see 11.21.6.4.8.4 (Passive TB ranging measurement reporting phase) for further details.